-On this page, you'll learn more about A Gen Z's Take and our mission.
+On this page, you'll learn about the values and inspirations of the A Gen Z's Take founders!

 The purpose behind A Gen Z’s Take:

 Mackenzie: A Gen Z’s Take was a spontaneous decision.
 But the more I think about it, the purpose behind A Gen Z’s Take is creating a safe space where youth can educate themselves on prevalent issues occurring in today’s world through reading interviews.